The-Gentleman/GymFinder/README.md

 # GymFinder

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/GymFinder`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to your new ge, GymFinder!
+Using data scraped off of an online fitness site, classpass, I've created a command line interface that allows a user to view a list of gyms.
+Upon selecting a gym, the user then sees a display of a gyms address, workout style, and average star rating.
+To experiment with that code, run `bin/gym` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation